artprojectgroup/woocommerce-apg-sms-notifications/readme.txt

  * [VoipBuster](https://www.voipbuster.com/dashboard).
  * [VoipBusterPro](https://www.voipbusterpro.com/dashboard).
  * [VoipStunt](https://www.voipstunt.com/dashboard).
-* Possibility to inform the owner about new orders.
+* Possibility to inform the owner or owners the store about new orders.
 * Possibility to send, or not, international SMS.
 * Possibility to notify to shipping phone number, if it’s different from the billing phone number.
 * 100% compatible with [WPML](https://wpml.org/?aid=80296&affiliate_key=m66Ss5ps0xoS).